-Before sending out a press release, producing a TV spot, holding a press conference, or training customer service reps, consider how social media will perceive your campaign, your actions, and your communications.
+- Before sending out a press release, producing a TV spot, holding a press conference, or training customer service reps, consider how social media will perceive your campaign, your actions, and your communications.
 When you’re in the middle of a PR crisis, be prepared for the reaction on social media.

-Be part of the conversation with social management software and a social listening tool like Meltwater.
+Be part of the conversation with social media management software and social listening tools like the Meltwater suite.
 Current news and trends will trump any marketing convo you want people to jump into.
 So be where your consumers are and talk about what they want to talk about.

 This post was initially published on this site on December 23, 2017.
 We republish posts on Saturdays for those who may have missed them the first time.